Quick Stats

 Overview

 The Shipley Foundation, Inc. was established in 1969 by the late Charles and Lucia Shipley, who co-founded the Shipley Company in 1957 from their Newton, Massachusetts home.
 The foundation has total assets of approximately $157.6 million and distributes around $10.5 million annually through approximately 99 grants.
-The foundation operates through an invitation-only model, making grants exclusively to organizations identified by and known to its directors.
-The foundation's mission is to improve people's lives in the United States and abroad by catalyzing innovation, building capacity, and responding nimbly to need across diverse focus areas.
+The foundation operates through an invitation-only model, making grants exclusively to organisations identified by and known to its directors.
+The foundation's mission is to improve people's lives in the United States and abroad by catalysing innovation, building capacity, and responding nimbly to need across diverse focus areas.
 With a median grant of $50,000, the foundation has broadened its philanthropic reach in recent years from its historical focus on medicine, science, education, and research to include other critical causes.

 Funding Priorities